 Before covering the wall, it is crucial to cap the nipples on the spout elbows and shower head, then turn on the water to test the connection.
 Leakage can cause extensive damage to the framing.
 Besides, repairing the wall can be quite costly.
 In addition, if there was not an access wall, you can create one.
 It comes in handy in case you need to make some repairs in the future.
 Try to put this wall somewhere inconspicuous, for example, a closet wall adjoining the bathroom wall.

-To sum up, there is all you need to know when installing a bathtub and shower faucet.
+To sum up, there is all you need to know when installing a faucet.
 Follow this guide to the latter for a smooth experience.
 However, if you feel you are not up to the task, you can call in a plumbing expert to help.